Evolution Writ Small

 is the change of a transformative, organic

 not a mere rearrangement of Newtonian particles being pushed about by

-differently we may have to look at evolutionary processes when we are
+have to look at evolutionary processes when we are willing to acknowledge

-factors as evolutionary causes — namely, that they often are not preserved
+causes — namely, that they often are not preserved endlessly down through

-endlessly down through subsequent generations — simply misses the whole
+subsequent generations — simply misses the whole character of organic

-character of organic change.
-It does so because the agency working
+change.
+It does so because the agency working through integral, living

 out of the picture.